naveenk918/Sequence-Detector/README.md

-# Sequence-Detector
+## Sequence Detector using Moore and Mealy State Machines with Testbench Verification

-Aim
+# Aim
 To design and simulate a sequence detector using both Moore and Mealy state machine models in Verilog HDL, and verify their functionality through a testbench using the Vivado 2023.1 simulation environment.
 The objective is to detect a specific sequence of bits (e.g., 1011) and compare the Moore and Mealy designs.

-Apparatus Required
+# Apparatus Required
 Vivado 2023.1 or equivalent Verilog simulation tool.
 Computer system with a suitable operating system.
-Procedure
+# Procedure
 Launch Vivado 2023.1:

 Open Vivado and create a new project.